 As we all know by now, there are always storms to weather in any economy or industry.
 Diversification is the key to keeping your Facebook chatbot agency stable, even during a crisis.

 The pandemic hit some industries harder than others.
 Most bars, event venues, and travel brands saw a major drop in business, for example.
 But companies selling things like outdoor equipment, cooking supplies, and loungewear have enjoyed a boost.
 They need your agency's help to handle their new spike in traffic (a great reason to offer Messenger chatbots as a service), and to increase their marketing efforts to attract even more new prospects.

 ”Many of our clients are having their biggest months ever during this time,” says Natasha.
 So while it may feel like COVID-19 brought every business to a halt, the reality is that plenty are looking to ramp up their marketing efforts right now.

-The brands who are advertising during the pandemic are looking to get the job done quick, too.
+The brands who are advertising during the pandemic are looking to get the job done quickly, too.
 “We have observed that sales cycles are smaller, which is why we're prospecting more aggressively during this time,” Natasha shares.
 “Sales cycles that used to take a few months can now take as little as a few days, because decision makers want to expand quickly—especially during a time where paid traffic costs are decreasing.”
 So polish your pitch and get ready to move fast!
 There are clients out there who want to get started with your chatbot agency's services right away.
 Check out this past episode of Chatfuel School for sales and pitching tips for your agency. 👇